microfocus-idol/idol-rich-media-tutorials/tutorials/README.md

 ## Introduction

-> Everyone should do this tutorial first.
+> Everyone should do this tutorial.

-Get started with rich media analytics, using face analytics as our guiding example.
-An end-to-end setup taking you from your first Media Server configuration to running your own app that makes use of Media Server as an analytics service.
-All you need is a webcam!
+Make a serious start with rich media analytics, using face analytics as our guiding example.
+This end-to-end course takes you from your first Media Server configuration to running your own app, which makes use of Media Server as an analytics service.
+All you need is a webcam (and a few hours of your time)!

 [Get started](introduction/README.md).